Transcript: NewsCenter Podcast

 NewsCenter Podcast

 Good day, and welcome to the Fairfax County NewsCenter podcast.
-Coming up, learn about Older Americans Month, snakes, Weekender, the Wonder Wagon, Speech-Language-Hearing Month, mental health, SNAP benefits at our farmers markets and the Environmental Excellence Awards.
+Coming up, learn about EV charging stations, the Summer Entertainment Series, updated fees for Land Development Services, nominations for the Environmental Excellence Awards, summer fun with the Reston Community Center and the 49th Annual Sully Antique Car Show.
 Links to topics mentioned in this podcast can be found online at www.fairfaxcounty.gov.

+If you know someone, or a business or organization, that deserves recognition for the work they do to protect our environment, nominate them today for the 2024 Environmental Excellence Awards.
 Each year, the Environmental Excellence Awards recognize the best examples of leadership and service to protect and enhance the natural world in Fairfax County.
 The awards celebrate accomplishments by individual county residents, organizations, businesses, and county employees who advance the county’s environmental goals and policies, dedicate personal time and expertise beyond their normal fiscal or civic responsibilities, and demonstrate leadership as an example to others.
 Nominations are due by June 9.
-To learn more and access the online nomination form, go to www.fairfaxcounty.gov and search “Environmental Excellence Awards”.
+To learn more and access the online nomination form, go to www.farifaxcounty.gov and search “Environmental Excellence Awards.”

 Finally, get more Fairfax County news and event information at www.fairfaxcounty.gov/news.
-Listen to other county podcasts at www.fairfaxcounty.gov/podcasts.
-And for 24/7 news and information from and about Fairfax County, listen to Fairfax County Government Radio online at www.fairfaxcounty.gov/radio.
+You can also find other county podcasts at www.fairfaxcounty.gov/podcasts.

 That’s all for this NewsCenter podcast.
 Thanks for listening.
 For more information about the topics in this podcast and for news updates, visit www.fairfaxcounty.gov/news.
 You also may call 703-FAIRFAX, that’s 703-324-7329, weekdays between 8 a.m. and 4:30 p.m. or email publicaffairs@fairfaxcounty.gov.
 The NewsCenter podcast is produced by the Fairfax County, Va., Government.